Hendrix-CS/csci150/labs/doublets.md

 For English word validation, download the text file
 <a href="../data/english3.txt" download>`english3.txt`</a>
 and the Python module
-<a href="../code/spellcheck.py" download>`spellcheck.py`</a> files, and
+<a href="../code/spellcheck.py" download>`spellcheck.py`</a>, and
-make sure they are in the same folder where you will put your lab.
-At the top of your Python program, you should put
+make sure they are in the same project folder where you put your lab.
+At the top of your Python program, you should write

     import spellcheck

 which will allow you to use the functions in `spellcheck.py`.

-The `spellcheck` module contains a function `valid_word(word, file)`, which will return `True` if the word is found in the file and `False` otherwise.
+The `spellcheck` module contains a function `valid_word(word, filename)`, which returns `True` if the word is found in the file and `False` otherwise.
 You can call the function by writing something like

     spellcheck.valid_word(some_word, 'english3.txt')